m-lima/crack-rust/README.md

             place

     -l, --length <length>
-            Length of hashed values [default: 12]
+            Length of original values [default: 12]

     -p, --prefix <prefix>
-            Known prefix of hashed values
+            Known prefix of original values

     -s, --salt <salt>...
             Salt to prepend when generating hash [env: HASHER_SALT]

     -t, --threads <threads>
             Number of threads to spawn, automatic deduction if omitted

+    -x, --xor <xor>...
+            XOR mask to apply to plain values prior to hashing [env: HASHER_XOR]

+            The mask is expected to be given as a base64 encoded representation

 The cracker will exit with an error if any of the input hashes could not be cracked